-“How will COVID-19 affect my False Claims Act case?”
+“How will COVID-19 (or a similar pandemic or natural disaster) affect my False Claims Act case?”
 We can’t blame you for asking.
 Like nearly everything else in our society, the COVID-19 pandemic had catastrophic effects on False Claims Act cases.
 It affected every aspect of qui tam cases: the relators, the government, the judiciary, and the defendants.

 Although the following information is based on our experiences with the coronavirus pandemic, it shows us how future catastrophic events, such as disease or war, may alter the course of False Claims Act litigation.